 In fact, the AAHF (here in Georgia, as well as other chapters around the country) are the only places with the FAA exception to allow flights in military helicopters!!
 When you’re done, head to family-friendly Jailhouse Brewing Company for a tour, a pour and lots of fun.
 Here are the details!

 AAHF is located next to the Atlanta Motor Speedway in Hampton, Ga.
-It’s a volunteer organization thats offers the opportunity to connect soldiers to the public, and allow visitors to hear stories and memories from its Veterans.
+It’s a volunteer organization that offers the opportunity to connect soldiers to the public, and allow visitors to hear stories and memories from its military Veterans.
 Take the kids to see the aircraft and talk with a number of Veterans.

 Cliff Stern, Vietnam Veteran and AAHF volunteer, said it best, “I think [our mission] is pretty simple – we need to keep the Army Aviation history alive.
 We also want to educate the public.
 We get a lot of riders that come to us during air shows and I have never seen anyone come off the aircraft that wasn’t smiling or crying (with joy)….All of our aircraft except for one have been in combat so they are the real deal.
 In fact, we have a member who flew one of the aircraft in Vietnam and another that flew the same aircraft in Germany so it has been around for a long time. “

-Guests can schedule a tour of the museum and see these aircraft for FREE.
+Guests can schedule a tour of the Army Aviation Heritage Museum and see these aircraft for FREE.
 The museum has four UH-1Hs (Hueys,) five AH-1Fs (Cobras,) and a Bird Dog fixed-wing aircraft.
 The Hueys and the Cobras are about 50 years old and the Bird Dog was built in 1957.
 AAHF owns the UH-1Hs; the Cobras are on a special loan program from the Department of Defense!